antoinsader/bioSyn_replicate/README.md

 In the folder data/ncbi-disease-normal (could be the data you download using download_ds.py) having the normal data biosyn is training on

 ## Train

 To train the model you have to execute train.py specifying the arguments:
+(All arguments have default values where you can see the default in the train.py global variables in order to be able to run `python train.py` only, but also you can override them by specifying them, for example `python train.py --use_cuda`)

 | Argument Name              | Description                         |
 |----------------------------|-------------------------------------|